 In 1786, Antonio Carpano built the foundation for red Vermouth in Turin.
 His descendants later created the first Italian brand.
 Today, the Carpano company operates from Milano and still makes some of the best sweet Vermouth styles:

 Martini & Rossi

 Martini & Rossi is probably one of the most famous Vermouth producers.
-The founders, Alessandro Martini and Luigi Rossi, started their business in 1863, and nowadays, their successors export many different types of fortified wines into all parts of the world.
+The founders, Alessandro Martini and Luigi Rossi, started their business in 1863, and nowadays, their successors export many different types of fortified wines to all parts of the world.

 Dolin is one of the oldest Vermouth distilleries in France.
-It was founded in 1820 and quickly raised to fame with their French-style fortified wines.
+It was founded in 1820 and quickly raised to fame with its French-style fortified wines.
 They make delicious white and red, sweet, and dry variations.

 Gonzalez Byass is a Spanish company that started as a Sherry producer in 1835.
 Over the centuries, the owners expanded their business to Brandy, table wine, and Vermouth.
 Today, the company’s US branch represents many wineries and distilleries from Italy, Spain, Austria, and other countries.

 As you can see, Vermouth is a versatile drink.
 Depending on its style, it can please lovers of dry drinks and people with a sweet tooth.
 It is a must-have for cocktail fans, but even if you usually prefer table wine, you should give it a try.